An alternative foundation of quantum theory: The main theorems and theoretical results.

 I want to couple this with the philosophy of Convivial Solipsism [30]: Every description of the world must be relative to some observer.
 So let us introduce an observer, Charlie, observing the results of both Alice and Bob.
 Charlie's observations are all connected to the entangled state (\ref{spin1}).

 Let us try to describe all this in terms of accessible and inaccessible variables.
 The unit spin vectors $\phi_1$ and $\phi_2$ of the two particles are certainly inaccessible to Charlie, but it turns out that their dot product $\eta=\phi_1\cdot \phi_2$ is accessible to him.
-In fact, Charlie's observations are forced to be related to the state given by $\eta=-3$.
+In fact, Charlie's observations are necessarily related to the state given by $\eta=-3$.

 Mathematically this is proved as follows.
 The eigenvalues of the operator $A^\eta$ corresponding to $\eta$ are 1 and -3.
-The eigenvector associated with the eigenvalue -3 is just $|\psi\rangle$ of (\ref{spin1}), while the eigenspace associated with the eigenvalue 1 is three-dimensional.
+The eigenvector associated with the eigenvalue -3 is just the singlet state $|\psi\rangle$ of (\ref{spin1}), while the eigenspace associated with the eigenvalue 1 is three-dimensional.
 (See for instance exercise 6.9. page 181 in [48].)
+So, in the singlet state, we necessarily have $\eta = -3$.

 What does it mean that $\eta=\phi_1\cdot \phi_2=-3$?
 It means that $\phi_{1x}\phi_{2x}+\phi_{1y}\phi_{2y}+\phi_{1z}\phi_{2z}=-3$, and since all components here are either -1 or +1, this is only possible if $\phi_{1x}\phi_{2x}=-1$ etc., which implies $\phi_{1x}=-\phi_{2x}$, $\phi_{1y}=-\phi_{2y}$, and $\phi_{1z}=-\phi_{2z}$.
 It follows that $\phi_{1a}=-\phi_{2a}$ in every direction $a$.
 It is assumed here that, even though the derivation is concerned with inaccessible variables, the conclusion, which is an accessible conclusion for some experiment, is nevertheless valid.